Abdullah Abdullah is in the lead with 82% of the vote counted, Afghan electoral body says

 NATO troops are scheduled to draw down from Afghanistan by the end of the year.

-Karzai, who is constitutionally required to step down, has refused to sign an agreement to keep international forces in Afghanistan, also known as the Status of Forces Agreement.
+Karzai, who is constitutionally required to step down after two terms in office, has refused to sign an agreement to keep international forces in Afghanistan, also known as the Status of Forces Agreement.

 But the two leading presidential candidates have said they would sign it.